 per person based on 2 adults for 7 nights in a Standard Double Room, including half board and private airport transfers.

 At a Glance

-Beauty SPA Vives has a range of treatments available to suit all needs
+Relax in the Beauty SPA Vives, with a large range of treatments available to suit all needs

 Best time to Visit

 The climate in Alta Badia is a typical alpine microclimate - winters are long and cold and from December to February average temperatures are below zero and night time temperatures can fall to minus 20°C. There are great differences between daytime and night time temperatures.
 Winters are snowy but approximately 100 days of sunshine between December and March is the norm.